getanteon/ddosify-latency-action/README.md

     Ddosify Latency Testing Action
 </h1>

-Ddosify's Latency Observation Action allows you to measure your latency of the endpoint from 60+ cities around the world.
+Ddosify's Latency Observation Action allows you to measure the latency of endpoints from 60+ cities around the world.
 With this action, you can track the performance of your endpoints over time and ensure that they are meeting your desired latency targets.
 Whether you are running a web application, a mobile backend, or any other type of service, this action can help you monitor the latency for the best user experience.

-Using this action is simple - just add it to your workflow and configure the request details.
+It is easy to use - just add it to your workflow and configure the request details.
 You can specify the `Target URL`, `Locations` and `Fail If` scenarios to fail the pipeline based on latencies.
 This action uses Ddosify [Latency Testing API](https://docs.ddosify.com/cloud/api/latency-testing-api) under the hood.

 ⚠️ This action uses [Ddosify Cloud API Key](https://app.ddosify.com) that you can store in [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).